Axeman New Orleans

 Hundred of parties rolled into existence that night around town.
 Everyone danced the night away, Jazz blaring out of every window… There were no murders that evening.

 But you guys came in for the preternatural spooky terror.
 So let’s get onto that.
-In the third season of American Horror Story (the Coven Storyline) the Axeman’s ghost shows his ugly mug and becomes one of the many dangers plaguing the protagonists.
-There’s a reason why the showrunners decided while researching NOLA, to include the Axeman’s phantoms into the blood-drenched storyline… And that’s because the Axeman and his specter have become interwoven into NOLA’s history, cultural makeup and, ghost-filled closet of terrors.
+In the third season of American Horror Story (the Coven Storyline) the Axe man’s ghost shows his ugly mug and becomes one of the many dangers plaguing the protagonists.

 • The house where Joseph Maggio and his wife, Catherine, is said to be haunted by their remnants.
 On certain nights near the area, people have reported screams and shrieks.

-According to local legend. the aptly named Haunted Hotel of NOLA – not a portmanteau but the actual name of the hotel – is the location believed to be where the Axeman hid between picking off his victims.
+According to local legend. the aptly named Haunted Hotel of NOLA – not a portmanteau but the actual name of the hotel – is the location believed to be where the killer hid between picking off his victims.
 This is the place where he slept during his murder sprees.
 The natives believe that his ghoulish specter remains at the hotel.

 In the back of the hotel, there is a quaint courtyard with a strange dark vibe.
 Visitors have claimed to have seen wandering shadows, pools of blood, capture strange EVP’s and even experience bizarre electrical hiccups with their cellphones.